 June 8th, as communicated last week, Day Supports will begin at 1951 1st West.
 Based upon new public policy provided by the State DD Division, we will be moving back to a social/rec model without any employment activities in this building, Employment will be as it has been with several processes moving to the T-Rex Plaza.
 Day Supports will be limited to people supported who are living in the community with family or other providers to create some level of containment during COVID-19.

 For the people who live in apartments, families will be able to take people supported home with them.
 We are attaching the same information sheet that we have sent to our employees.
 Basically, outdoor activities with limited numbers of people are still the best options.
-Obtaining food through drive throughs is better than sit downs in a restaurant.
+Obtaining food through drive through is better than sit downs in a restaurant.

-For people who are living in group homes, we will continue family visits within the homes rather than people supported going home.
+For people who are living in group homes, we will continue family visits within the group homes rather than people supported going to family homes.
 Please understand that in group homes, people share common space, therefore the risk of infectious diseases is higher.
 Several families of people living in the group setting express a lot of comfort with greater restrictions.
+Plans have also begun on integrating productive work with safe cautions in and out of the home for your loved one.
 Sarah Carlson and I will be arranging a call next week to discuss with families, what direction you wish us to take in terms of resuming some level of normalcy.

 Regarding employees, we will continue to: